KoryNunn/flaps/README.md

  - close: The flap was just closed.
  - open: The flap is now open.
  - move: The flap's position just updated.

+If you want control over how it tweens it's position, you can overwrite the .tween function on the flap:

+    // A really exaggerated tween
+    flap.tween = function(direction){
+        var step = (this.width - this.distance) / 2 + 1;
+        this.distance += direction === 'close' ? -step : step;
+    };

+I will probably change the way flaps animate in the future to be time based rather than position based..

  ## Caveat